 User No: britishremote

 There is an information sheet to assist you to do the check – please email Sharon Weir if you would like a copy of this.

 Please ensure that you put in details to go Route 1 (this includes passport, driving licence) or there is an additional fee to have your documents verified.

 Your original documents to support this application will have to be sent (recorded delivery please) or brought into the BD office once you have completed your application so that we can verify it for you.

 - Is fully committed to the principles of equality of opportunity and aims to ensure that all people, irrespective of ability, age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion and belief, sex and sexual orientation have equal opportunities to take part in dressage at any level and in any role.

 - Seeks to educate and guide British Dressage members, their employees and volunteers on the ownership, adoption and implementation of its equality policy.

-- Intends to raise awareness of equality through the implementation of this policy and the adoption of an Equality Action Plan and, as a result of this process, aims to monitor, review and evaluate progress in achieving the stated aims and objectives and to feed back to the BEF and member bodies on progress made.
+- Intends to raise awareness of equality through the implementation of this policy and the adoption of an Equality Action Plan and, as a result of this process, aims to monitor, review and evaluate progress in achieving the stated aims and objectives and to feed back to British Equestrian and member bodies on progress made.